 The Bouye of Papua New Guinea

 The Bouye of Papua New Guinea, numbering approximately 2,000 people, are No Longer Unreached.
 They are an indigenous ethnic group of Papua New Guinea.
-They are an Indigenous people, in the New Guinea people cluster of the Pacific Islanders affinity bloc.
+They are an Indigenous people, in the New Guinea people cluster of the Pacific Islander Peoples affinity bloc.
 Their primary religion is Ethnoreligion - Animism.
 They primarily speak Pouye.

 Bouye in Papua New Guinea photo